01 Seeing Stories

 EMPATHY IS BETTER THAN YOGA

 From the beginning of the course I'll be drawing a line between writing as personal work—mining the self—and writing as story craft, or what I'd call the out-of-body experience.
 Obviously, there's going to be overlap.
 In fact, you might even find that at the times you think you're as far from talking about yourself as possible in your writing, you're actually doing just that.
 Because honesty only comes when you sneak up on and ambush yourself.
-The self-conscience writer is often a liar.
+The self-conscious writer is often a liar.

 So for the purposes of this course, you'll be disappearing and focusing on others.
 This means you'll be learning to put yourselves in the shoes and heads of other characters.
 Just like Shia LaBeouf—but without getting hit.
 When you begin to get better at this, you should find it pretty mind-blowing and in itself, ironically, a journey into self-discovery.

 Of course, there's another word for all of this: empathy.